deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 #### PUZZLE 1.1: Unpack

-Click on the suitcase.
+Click on the `suitcase`.

 > *MARJORIE*
 >
 > Well.
 Time to unpack I guess.

-Click (unpack) the items in the suitcase.
-Those items are presented:
+Click (unpack) the items in the `suitcase`.
+Those items are presented in order:

 * Shirts (*SFX: Taking clothes*)